sopia19910/OAuth3WebSite/replit.md

   - Ethereum address validation for token contracts
 - **Toast Notification System (2025-01-19)**:
   - Replaced alert messages with toast popups on Dashboard page
-  - Extended toast system to Demo page for copy operations
+  - Extended toast system to Personal Service page for copy operations
   - 2-second auto-dismiss with error variants for failures
 - **Dashboard UI Updates (2025-01-19)**: Made multiple refinements to the dashboard interface
   - Changed "Logout" button to "Disconnect" with gray border styling